TheBotlyNoob/TyRapXXV/README.md

 represents a superset of the base swerve branch.
 The implementation can be extracted and included in a new project that needs a swerve drive train.

+To run the autonomous path, open the Shuffleboard UI and load the Competition tab.
+The tab should display a selection both with "DO NOTHING!" and "Vision Test" options (you may need to restart shuffleboard for the widget to display properly).
+Select the "Vision Test" option.
+On the Driver Station, select "Autonomous" mode in the left-hand panel, then select "Enable".
+The robot should drive in a roughly square pattern (open the "Vision Test" auto in pathplanner to view), then stop.

 ## Branches
 * main
     * This is the drive train of the TyRapXXIV final Orlando software code updated with addresses and constants